Discussing Ragtime : What Is It?

 A video replaces a 1000 phrases of explanation, but I'll quickly go through the chords here (the video below should put the icing on the cake.)
 You may just strum these chords before trying the picking sample I perform for you later on.

-Once ending a verse, we start the turnaround with a standard C chord.
+Once ending a verse, we start the turnaround part with a standard C chord.
 As you will see, I don't fret the first bass string - my reasoning is (almost) every time 'if you don't pluck the string with your picking hand, don't fret it with your left!'
 This will get clearer in the video.

 After that we move on to F. Remember - if I'm solely plucking the last 4 strings, then I won't bother fretting the others.
 This permits for more pace and flexibility, but we want to ensure that our right hand palm retains contact with the strings that are not fretted.
 If not, these strings may vibrate and generate unpleasant discordant noises.